Selling Property with Delinquent Taxes: The Ultimate Guide

 The Consequences of Unpaid Property Taxes

 Tax Liens: If a property owner fails to pay their property taxes, the local government may place a tax lien on the property.
-This lien acts as a legal claim on the property and must be paid off before any further property transactions can occur.
+This lien acts as a legal claim on the property and must be paid off before any further property transactions can occur, often at closing.

 Impact on Property Sale Value: Delinquent property taxes can negatively impact your property's sale value in several ways.
 First and foremost, prospective buyers often view properties with unpaid taxes as risky investments.
 This perception can result in lower offers or, in extreme cases, a complete lack of interest in your property.